simomat23/Company_Assignment/README.md

 <h2>Description</h2>
 This assignment focuses on Polymorphism and Exception handling.
 The goal was to show the value of a class that “hides” the details of an implementation (called a Façade pattern) — here, this will be the responsibility of the Company class.

+I have a created different types of Employees, which are used by the Company class.
+Additionally, I have created custom Exceptions to be thrown in the classes.
+The try - catch was handled in the tests provided by my Professor.

 <br />